Muslim Ahmad: Terengganu

-Muslim Ahmad left Harimau Muda A to return to his home team Terengganu as the defender prepares to combine the chase for domestic honours with a glittering international career.
-Having established himself with the national team, the 22-year-old Muslim felt the time is right to leave the sheltered life at Wisma FAM and embark on a new path in his career.
-Muslim, who has two Sea Games gold medals and an AFF Cup winners' medal in his collection, now aims to help FA Cup winners Terengganu advance past the first round of the AFC Cup, win the Super League and Malaysia Cup when the new season starts.
+In 2011, Muslim Ahmad left Harimau Muda A to return to his home team Terengganu as the he prepared to combine the chase for domestic honours with an international career.
+Having established himself with the national team, the 22-year-old Muslim felt the time was right to embark on a new path in his career.
+Muslim, who had two Sea Games gold medals and an AFF Cup winners' medal in his collection, now aimed to help FA Cup winners Terengganu advance past the first round of the AFC Cup, win the Super League and Malaysia Cup when the new season started.

 Muslim made his first league debut against Perak.
 The match ended with Terengganu suffer a narrow defeat 1–0.
 Muslim plays his first AFC Cup match against Vietnamese side, Sông Lam Nghệ An.
 Terengganu marks the first win on the AFC Cup debut with 1–0 wins.
 On 22 August 2012, Muslim made his Malaysia Cup debut against Kelantan.
 Muslim help Terengganu to open their campaign with a shocking victory 2–0.

 On 19 September 2012, Muslim left Terengganu after being released by the club.